raykallen/aiq-research-assistant/deploy/workbench/README.md

 ## Customization

-You can further customize the blueprint as follows:
+There are many ways you can customize the blueprint, including the following:

 * Use on-prem NIMs vs. cloud-hosted models
 * Swap models names or endpoints